risk-of-thunder/R2Wiki/docs/Mod-Creation/C#-Programming/Using-MonoBehaviour-Scripts-in-Editor.md

 MonoBehaviours are components that are attached to Unity GameObjects and perform various functions.
 See our article about them [here](https://risk-of-thunder.github.io/R2Wiki/Mod-Creation/C%23-Programming/Unity-and-MonoBehaviour/), and see Unity documentation about them [here](https://docs.unity3d.com/Manual/ScriptingImportantClasses.html)

 MonoBehaviours are most commonly used in prefabs, created in the Unity Editor.
+From here, this article will assume you know how to create prefabs, attach scripts to them, and build those prefabs into assetbundles.

 If you are creating and loading prefabs for use in your mod, you have the ability to attach any of the game's MonoBehaviours, and any custom MonoBehaviours that you want to write as well.
+Refer to the respective sections on how to do each.

-# Using RoR2 MonoBehaviours
+## Using RoR2 MonoBehaviours
 There are two ways to use RoR2 scripts

-## Option 0: AddComponent
+### Option 0: AddComponent
 Possibly the simplest way is to simply call AddComponent in your code at runtime.

 This works perfectly fine, but does not scale.
 It can easily become tedious to the point of limiting.

-## Option 1: Dummy Scripts
+### Option 1: Dummy Scripts
 Preferred if you are only using a few scripts

 1. Create a script with the same name and namespace as an existing RoR2 script